MonoTech01/IT-Support/Upgrade a PC to Windows 10.md

 # Method 2: Using ISO file, but putting the file in usb instead of a DVD by using Rufus.

 What is ISO file?
-An ISO file is a digital archive/copy of a CD, DVD, or Blu-ray disc.
+An ISO file is a digital archive/copy of a CD, DVD, or Blu-ray disc = contents inside a CD, DVD, Blu-ray disc.
 It's a single file that stores everything on the disc, making it handy for things like installing programs or backing up data.

 # Step 1
 - Download and install Rufus.
 Rufus is a tool used to create bootable USB drives easily.